We all need it.

 This is because your body will respond by increasing the percentage of deep sleep and REM sleep you experience while reducing the duration of light sleep.

-That being said, the general consensus among all studies out there is that 7 to 9 hours per night is ideal and less than 7 hours per night over a long period of time may increase your risk of illness and disease.
+That being said, the general consensus among all studies out there is that 7 to 9 hours per night is ideal and less than 7 hours per night over a long period of time may increase your risk of serious illness and disease.

 Putting together all of the above may seem like a lot of effort.